Kotlin/kotlinx.coroutines/reactive/coroutines-guide-reactive.md

 An example in the previous section uses `source.consumeEach { ... }` snippet to open a subscription and receive all the elements from it.
-If we need more control on how what to do with the elements that are being received from the channel, we can use [Publisher.open][org.reactivestreams.Publisher.open] as shown in the following example:
+If we need more control on how what to do with the elements that are being received from the channel, we can use [Publisher.openSubscription][org.reactivestreams.Publisher.openSubscription] as shown in the following example:

 <!--- INCLUDE